OlivierLi/chrome_safari_power/README.md

 This directory contains special webpages that can be loaded from disk in a navigator to verify certain behaviors.

 ## driver_scripts/
 This directory contains scripts that can control the behaviour of Chrome or Safari to reproduce usage scenarios.
-The scripts are not responsible for starting the application.
-This should be done seperatly.
+The scripts will start the browsers if we want to include startup in the power capture.
+If not that can be done seperatly.

 ## check_env.sh
 This file makes functions available to allow the other scripts to verify they are running in a sane environment for battery life testing.